SergiiBal/learning-java/resources/NOTES.md

 ### 06.07.2020
 * Create one more Transportation Service in Interfaces package, with default(no arguments) and one parameter constructors.
 Use in playground.
+* Create dictionary class with methods addTranslation, translate
+* Create season information class with methods
+  * isValidSeason (String seasonName) returns boolean if season name is correct; isValidSeason("AutuMn") = true;
+  * getSeasonMonths (String seasonName) returns List of months of season or empty list if not validSeason;
+  * isMonthInSeason (String month, String seasonName) returns true or false